Academic Regulations

 Academic Performance

 The Faculty of Information follows the University Assessment and Grading Practices Policy.
-A student whose academic performance is considered unsatisfactory may at any time, on the recommendation of the Faculty of Information and with SGS approval, have his/her/their registration terminated.
+A student whose academic performance is considered unsatisfactory may at any time, on the recommendation of the Faculty of Information and with SGS approval, have their registration terminated.

 Satisfactory Performance in a Program